 We hope you find them helpful to your next pallet project!

-Taking Pallets Apart – Make It Easy!
+Taking Pallet Wood Apart – Make It Easy!

 In reality – with the right tool and process – it can be simple and quick!

+Our answer – a reciprocating saw!
 We have found the best method is to use a basic reciprocating saw to cut through and release the nails and screws that hold a pallet together.
 (See Our Step By Step Tutorial : How To Quickly And Easily Disassemble Pallets) .

 It can be done in just a few minutes, and leaves the wood in great condition – much more than can be said when trying to rip them apart with crowbars and hammers!
 And as for the remaining nail heads – we actually like keeping them in for a great rustic look.
 But even if you want them all out – it’s much easier to push them through or dig them out after the boards have been quickly disassembled with the reciprocating saw!
+Be sure to use bi metal construction blades, for your reciprocating saw – they make all the difference!
+The longer 12″ blades make cutting through the pallets a breeze.

-Selecting Safe Pallets:
+Selecting Safe Pallet Wood:

 Selecting the right kind of pallet is the key to a successful and safe project.